 A doctrinal basis could be defined as a collection of summarized statements on biblical doctrines to which a group subscribes and which guards her operations.

-NIFES is founded on fundamental Biblical truths as contained in the provisions, herein after stated that we believe in:
+NIFES is founded on fundamental Biblical truths as stated here:

-- The Unity of Father, Son and Holy Spirit in the Godhead.
+- The Unity of the Father, Son and Holy Spirit in the Godhead.

 - The universal sinfulness and guilt of man since the fall, rendering him subject to God’s wrath and condemnation.